 Also in 1989, with both of his (Kentucky-based) parents recently deceased and with new opportunities calling, Davis relocated once again to Los Angeles and began re-creating business as a real estate developer and designer.
 That same year, he also opened an apparel manufacturing business, "Packing Crate Classics," in Santa Monica, CA. Roger's shirts and accessories were sold at J.C.
 Penney and other upscale retailers.
 One series of shirts called "Baseball Forever" even made the cover of Time Magazine once, worn by Senator John Kerry!

-Roger's latest real estate project took him to the Hollywood Hills, where he developed land and, along with cutting-edge architect Angelo Caciola, designed bold, contemporary homes worth over $5 million each!
-"I credit Angelo for his spectacular work," Roger recently said, "And for the fact that he was open to me designing the finishes and details that make a big project like this very special."
+Roger's most-intense real estate project took him to the Hollywood Hills, where he developed land and, along with cutting-edge architect Angelo Caciola, designed bold, contemporary homes worth over $5 million each!
+"I credit Angelo for his spectacular work," Roger said in 2005, "and for the fact that he was open to me designing the finishes and details that make a big project like this very special."
 See Roger's feature article in a 2008 edition of The Robb Report here.

 NEVER FAR FROM THE BIG SCREEN...